 Implementation of System

-District personnel shall comply with requirements established in Kentucky Administrative Regulations, the Pupil Transportation Management Manual, and other documents and forms prepared and distributed by the Kentucky Department of Education, Division of Pupil Transportation.
+District personnel shall comply with requirements established in Kentucky Administrative Regulations, the Statewide Transportation Services Policy Guidelines, the Pupil Transportation Management Manual, and other documents and forms prepared and distributed by the Kentucky Department of Education, Division of Pupil Transportation, and Board Policy 09.2261.

 explanation: HB 446 amends KRS 158.110 to require development of a district transportation services policy Based on the Statewide Transportation Services Policy Guidelines including driver rights and the standard for student behavior, reporting, and protection from RETALIATION on school-sponsored transportation.